How to Submit to Upstart Crow

 She looks for projects that know kids are smart and perceptive and feeling deeply; that make the reader feel seen.
 If you’re creating work that could be described as generous, nuanced, and at ease with complexity, she’d love to read it.

-For more specifics on what Susan is looking for, including information about genres and categories, please see here and here.
+For more specifics on what Susan is looking for, including information about genres and categories, please look here.
 Susan's submission email is: susanhawk.submission@gmail.com.
 Thank you for submitting your work!

 Submit to Susan Hawk